dewrivers/DewRivers/README.md

 ---
-###

 - 💻  Currently working on designing and customizing front & back-end websites for small businesses.
--

-- I’m currently working on  ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning marketing & advertisment.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anything to help you solve your problems in the cyber world.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: The green code in The Matrix was actually created from symbols in the code designer’s wife’s sushi cookbook.
 -->

 ---